google/WebFundamentals/src/content/en/updates/2016/10/resizeobserver.md

 of the `contentRect` and the padding, it only *watches* the `contentRect`.
 *Don't* confuse `contentRect` with the bounding box of the element.
-The bounding box, as reported by `getBoundingClientRect`, is the box that contains the entire element and its decendants.
+The bounding box, as reported by `getBoundingClientRect`, is the box that contains the entire element and its descendants.
 SVGs are an exception to the rule, where `ResizeObserver` will report the dimensions of the bounding box.

 ### When is it being reported?